fractastical/ar/notes/namespaces.md

 criticisms?

  1. As demonstrated, having to prefix every imported function with the namespace's name is a huge pain.
-Python allows for `import * from foo` but this is highly discouraged because it basically bypasses the namespace mechanism entirely, thus allowing for variable collisions.
+Python allows for `from foo import *` but this is highly discouraged because it basically bypasses the namespace mechanism entirely, thus allowing for variable collisions.